 - The Thomas Jefferson Encyclopedia has a selection of Jefferson quotations arranged by topic.
 All quotations are fully documented.

 - The Jeffersonian Cyclopedia, ed.
 John P. Foley (NY: Funk & Wagnalls, 1900), 2 vols.
 This extensive compilation, although quite old, is still extremely useful.
 It is available in many libraries, and is also available online through the Hathi Trust Digital Library.
 Quotations from the Jeffersonian Cyclopedia are drawn mostly from the Washington and Ford editions of Jefferson's writings, and Sarah Randolph's Domestic Life of Thomas Jefferson, and if possible they should be checked against the more-authoritative Princeton edition.

 - Thomas Jefferson on Politics and Government.
 A compilation of political quotations arranged by topic, compiled by the late Eyler Robert Coates, Sr. from the Lipscomb-Bergh edition (referred to in this collection as ME or "Memorial Edition").

 - The Papers of Thomas Jefferson: Retirement Series site has a digital archive containing quotations by or about Thomas Jefferson.
 Go to the digital archive search page and select "Quotes by and about Thomas Jefferson" (in the Collection section of the Advanced Search fields) to search this database.

 - Quotable Jefferson, ed.
 John P. Kaminski (Princeton, 2006).
 More reliable than the Jeffersonian Cyclopedia, this compilation can be found in many libraries.

 - If none of the above prove useful, one can always resort to the full Princeton edition of the Papers of Thomas Jefferson.
-The Digital Edition is much more conducive to searching, and is scheduled to be made freely available to the public by mid-2012.
+There is a fee-based Digital Edition which can be searched by keyword, as well as a free version from the National Archives.